- 1 Roku Streaming Stick

 - 5 Streaming Stick Hardware

 - 11 Compare Roku Streaming Stick To Other Streaming Devices

 Roku Streaming Stick$49.99

 Roku Streaming Stick (3900) Review

 The Roku Stick (3900) is a non-4K streaming device that was introduced in October 2017 (R).
-This streaming device is considered a streaming stick that plugs into your television’s HDMI port similarly to a USB thumb drive.
+This cord-cutting device is considered a streaming stick that plugs into your television’s HDMI port similar to a USB thumb drive.
 This device is widely considered by many to be one of the best media streamers under $50.

-The Roku Streaming Stick is slimmer, faster, and has more features than the previous version (3600).
-This device is perfect for cord-cutters who want to reduce clutter, specifically for wall mounted TVs because it doesn’t require any wires.
-Simply plug the device into the back of your television and its out of sight.
+The Streaming Stick is slimmer, faster, and has more features than the previous version (3600).
+This device is perfect for cord-cutters who want to reduce clutter, specifically for wall-mounted TVs because it doesn’t require any wires.
+Simply plug the device into the back of your television and it’s out of sight.
 This device is also a must-have for cord-cutters that travel frequently in hotels or are college students that live in dorms because it’s easily portable.